Why this is important

 For each pillar, we apply quantitative as well as qualitative (or soft) measures.

-Your project stakeholders having already engaged since the very beginning of the strategy development, the next priority is to map the audiences of the targets of the strategy and the communications that follow.
+Your project stakeholders having already engaged since the very beginning of the strategy development, the next priority is to map the audiences impacted by the strategy and the communications that follow.
 As a rule, we like to map 3 types of audiences:

 - Primary – those who we directly need to impact and whose behaviour or views we need to influence – often those with the greatest propensity to respond to the strategy.